Medformatik/CrossDrop/README.md

 The app lives in your menu bar and saves files to your downloads folder.

-Getting Crossdrop to work on iOS has the least priority, first getting it to work on Linux is the goal.
+Getting CrossDrop to work on iOS has the least priority, first getting it to work on Linux is the goal.

 ## Limitations